PhilGoud/Chell/README.md

 ## Storage
 ### Mergerfs
-I use mergerfs to pool together a LOT of disks
-They are mounted via fstab to /mnt/disk-A1 to /mnt/disk-B4 Letter is the dock identifier and number is the disk position from left to right
+I use mergerfs to pool together 2 docks composed of 4 hard-drives They are mounted via fstab to /mnt/disk-A1 to /mnt/disk-B4 Letter is the dock identifier and number is the disk position from left to right

-Location : /scripts/
+Location : /etc/fstab

 ### Snapraid
 To ensure some disk parity, i use snapraid